andyngh/noHiC-Snakemake/README.md

 # --- 2.
 Set the global parameters -------------------------------------------#
 global:
   nohic_env_path: "/path/to/noHiC-Snakemake/envs/noHiC" # Path to the downloaded noHiC environment
-  reads: "CAMA-C-2-hifi_reads.ALL.trimmed.fastq.gz"    # Path to a fastq file containing HiFi reads of CAMA-C-2
+  reads: "/path/to/CAMA-C-2-hifi_reads.ALL.trimmed.fastq.gz"    # Path to the fastq file containing HiFi reads of CAMA-C-2
   sequencing_platform: "hifi"
   sequencing_coverage: 69